 Slowly but surely, Alfa Romeo is knocking its Giulietta into pretty good shape.
-The experts at Car & Driving look at the latest restyled version.
+Jonathan Crouch looks at the latest improved version.

-Alfa Romeo's Giulietta premium compact hatch gets further improvements highlighted by a frontal restyle that brings its look into line with the brand's desirable Giulia model.
-There's a smarter interior too, plus a plusher interior, greater connectivity and the option of a hi-tech TCT auto gearbox with the 120bhp 1.6 JTDM-2 desel engine that many UK buyers will want.
+Alfa Romeo's Giulietta premium compact hatch has been consistently improved over its lifetime, facelifted again in 2017 with a further value-orientated 'Sport' trim level most recently added.
+There's a smart interior too, plus strong levels of media connectivity and the option of a hi-tech TCT auto gearbox with the 120bhp 1.6 JTDM-2 desel engine that many UK buyers will want.
 Time, perhaps, to give this car another look.

 The romance of the Alfa Romeo brand is well documented but it's a passion that seems to have cooled with global buyers over recent years.
 The reasons are many: the excellence of the German competition, the slow turnover of models and an over-dependence on hardwear borrowed from parent company Fiat.
 If this Milanese brand is to survive, things must change, with more competitive, freshly designed products and cutting edge technology.
 All created without losing the spark that makes an Alfa what it is.
 Suggestions that all this was possible arrived with the arrival of the Focus-sized Giulietta in 2010.
 Proof positive though, the Italians tell us, is delivered by this much improved version.
 There's been a concerted effort to improve this model bit by bit, to make it better value, to more clearly focus what the car is and what it's competing against in the minds of customers and to just make it more of an Alfa.
 It might be a late bloomer but the current Alfa Giulietta has matured into a very likeable thing.